Clinical trials for cancer in San Antonio

 How do clinical trials work?

-Studies are broken down into different phases that each focus on certain things.
+Studies are broken down into different phases, each focusing on certain things.

 - Phase 1 investigates safety, side effects and the best dose of study drugs.